Understanding Lambda Functions

 Filtering Data

-Lambda functions are often used for filtering data.
-In Python, you can use filter with a lambda function:
+Lambda functions excel at filtering collections.
+In Python, combine filter with a lambda function:

 Map and Reduce Operations

-Lambda functions shine in map and reduce operations.
-For example, using map to double each element in a list:
+Lambda functions are perfect for map and reduce operations.
+Doubling every element in a list:

 doubled = list(map(lambda x: x * 2, numbers))